AlecRuste/weather-app/README.md

 ## Requirements

-In order to run this project add: Google Maps Api Key and Open Weather Map Api Key in to 'project/src/config/index.js'.
+In order to start this project run `npm install` and add Google Maps Api Key and Open Weather Map Api Key in to `'project/src/config/index.js'`.

 ## To Do